gertvanmuylem/beige-stegosaurus/src/pages/index.md

   - component: HeroBlock
     content: >-
       This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+The recommended length is one to three sentences, but can be changed as you prefer. **Ok Stackbit**
     section_id: hero
     type: heroblock
   - actions: